Wisconsin Drug Charges 5 Life-Changing Facts about Your Drug Charges

 2. Marijuana may become legal in the future, but that probably will not save you from fines & penalties in your drug dealing case now.

 Yes, we all know marijuana is becoming legal in some states.
 We also know that marijuana has a broad social acceptance in many areas, both around the state and country.
+You may even be wondering: Is having a dab pen a felony in Wisconsin?

-However, while many employers, friends, and family may not look at a misdemeanor THC possession very seriously in some cases, they will always view a “drug dealing” charge extremely seriously.
+While many employers, friends, and family may not look at a misdemeanor THC possession very seriously in some cases, they will always view a “drug dealing” charge extremely seriously.

 Like it or not, when someone says the words “drug dealer,” different people think different things.
 And while some people may think of a nice person making some cash on the side, many other people will think there is some kind of gang affiliation or will picture you running around on the streets of Milwaukee loaded with illegal guns and selling to children on playgrounds.
 There is simply a world of difference between what people think of when they think of somebody who may have been busted with a few joints versus someone who is a “drug dealer.”